 Reasons for weight regain after gastric bypass surgery

-There are a few factors which are responsible for insufficient loss weight or gaining weight after the gastric bypass surgery.
+Patients may make some mistakes during weight loss surgery recovery.
+There are a few factors that are responsible for insufficient loss weight or gaining weight after weight loss surgery.
 Resolving these issues before the procedure can change the undesirable results.

-- weight before the surgery- trying losing weight before the surgery may seem pointless as it is the surgery which helps losing weight.
+- Weight before the surgery- trying losing weight before the surgery may seem pointless as it is the surgery that helps losing weight.
 However, losing some extra kilograms before the surgery will not only minimize the risks of complications and weight regain but it will also lower your BMI.

 - Alcohol or drug abuse- it is not uncommon that substance abusers are more prone to come back to their old habits after the surgery.
 Additionally, combining alcohol and some drugs may be a source of bariatric complications.

 - Insufficient support of family, friends and support groups, lack of consultations with the surgeon